kenzanlabs/custom-resource-auto-scaling-kinesis-demo/README.md

         ]
     }
     ```

 ### Limitations

-There are a number limitations associated with this approach, stemming from inherent limitations around the Kinesis scaling, see: [update_shard_count](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kinesis.html#Kinesis.Client.update_shard_count)
+There are a number limitations associated with this approach, stemming in part from inherent limitations of the [update_shard_count](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kinesis.html#Kinesis.Client.update_shard_count) API:

     ```
      This operation has the following default limits.
 By default, you cannot do the following: